dhermanson/swift-playground/README.md

 # Swift Playground
 This is just a play for me to learn Swift.
 I'm basically walking through the totorials on [Swift.org's website](https://www.swift.org/) and getting things up and running in Emacs.

+## Branches

+### simple-library
+This one demonstrates creating a library with Swift, using [this Swift guide](https://www.swift.org/getting-started/library-swiftpm/) as a starting point.

 ## Emacs
 Here are some packages I'm using: